 Furnace Flames Are Yellow Instead of Blue

 A new efficient furnace will always produce a clean blue flame to heat your home.
 If the flames coming from the burners are yellow, is may be an indicator that your old furnace is producing carbon monoxide.
-Yellow flames may also be a sign of a dangerous gas leak in your home or an improper combustion process.
-If you notice yellow flames in your old furnace accompanied by a gas odor, immediately give us a call by phone at (484) 474-5373 or schedule an appointment online.
+Yellow flames may also be a sign of a dangerous gas leak that needs to be repaired or an improper combustion process.
+If you notice yellow flames in your old furnace accompanied by a gas odor, immediately give us a call by phone at (484) 206-8594 or schedule an appointment online.
 We offer furnace repair and installation services in areas of Pennsylvania such as Coatesville, Conshohocken, Broomall, and West Chester.

 Heating Repair & Installation Services

 If you’re already shelling out annually to fix your old furnace, you can put a stop to those extra fees right away with a replacement.
 WM Henderson offers HVAC repair services such as furnace installation, boiler replacement, and heat pump install.
+Our team of licensed HVAC technicians and plumbers are also trained to fix broken air conditioners and water heater leaks.
 Schedule an appointment to receive assistance today.
 Wm.
 Henderson Plumbing, Heating & Cooling Inc. serves Delaware County & The Main Line, PA.

 Need Assistance With a Furnace Repair?